AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - Errors 3xx lack of authorization (the worker is not authorized)
 - Errors 4xx data error (either job not found or bad solution)
 - Errors 5xx server error (internal server processng error)

+Client **should** treat errors as "soft" errors (stales) or "hard" (bad nonce computation, job not found etc.).
+Errors in 5xx range are server errors and suggest the miner to abandon the connection and switch to a failover.

 ### Hashrate
 Most pools offer statistic informations, in form of graphs or by API calls, about the calculated hashrate expressed by the miner while miners like to compare this data with the hashrate they read on their devices.
 Communication about parties of these informations have never been coded in Stratum and most pools adopt the method from getWork named `eth_submitHashrate`.